 Anyone who loves cloth, culture and collaboration

 Reservations and Cancellations.
 A 40% deposit is required to guarantee your spot.
 The balance is due in two equal payments.
 The second payment of 30% of the total is due on or before October 1, 2018.
 The third 30% payment is due on or before December 1, 2018.
 We accept payment with PayPal only.
 We will send you an itemized invoice when you tell us you are ready to register.
 After December 1, 2018, refunds are not possible.
-You may send a substitute in your place.
-If you cancel on or before December 1, 2018, we will refund 50% of your deposit.
+If there is a cancellation on or before December 1, 2018, 50% of your deposit will be refunded.
+After that, there are no refunds.

 Breakfast at the cooperative–sopes, eggs with hierba santa